Spy Game: Cast

+In addition, Garrick Hagon appears as CIA Director Cy Wilson.
+Benedict Wong appears as Tran.

 Production

-The film was made in Morocco between November 5, 2000, to March 19, 2001, and was originally to be directed by Mike van Diem.
+An American–French–German–Japanese co-production, it was shot in Morocco from November 5, 2000 to March 19, 2001, as well as in Budapest.
+The film was originally to be directed by Mike van Diem.
 Pitt passed on playing the title role in The Bourne Identity for this project.
 It made its worldwide premiere at the Mann National Theatre on November 19, 2001.

 Soundtrack

 Home video

 The film was released by Universal Studios Home Video on DVD and VHS on April 9, 2002.

 Reception

 Box office

-Spy Game opened at number three behind Monsters, Inc. and Harry Potter and the Sorcerer's Stone, earning $21.6 million during its opening weekend, combined with $30.6 million from its first five days.
-The film grossed $62,362,785 in the United States and $143,049,560 worldwide.
+Spy Game grossed $62.4 million in the United States and Canada and $80.7 million in international markets, for a worldwide total of $143 million against a production budget of $115 million.
+The film opened at number three at the North American box office behind Monsters, Inc. and Harry Potter and the Sorcerer's Stone, earning $21.6 million during its opening weekend, combined with $30.6 million from its first five days.
+It remained in the domestic top ten for five consecutive weeks.

 Critical response

-Review aggregation website Rotten Tomatoes gave the movie an approval rating of 66% based on 133 reviews, with an average rating of 6.2/10.
-The website's critical consensus reads: "The outcome of the kinetic Spy Game is never in doubt, but it is fun watching Robert Redford and Brad Pitt work."
-Metacritic gave the film a score of 63 out of 100 based upon reviews by 29 critics.
-Audiences polled by CinemaScore gave the film a grade B+.
+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times gave the film two and a half stars out of four and said, "It is not a bad movie, mind you; it's clever and shows great control of craft, but it doesn't care, and so it's hard for us to care about."